 Set of claims made, tended to follow the logic that, for example:

 Whilst I don’t refute such claims necessarily, I really felt this was a little unfair to the trusting customer who buys bee pollen at a fairly expensive price in order to gain the claimed benefit, when he or she could just as easily purchase a commonly available food containing the highlighted ingredient (X), and at a very small fraction of the price!

 I might add that although I advocate organic produce, I'm afraid even organic bee pollen is of no interest to me.

 One such study quoted as evidence is by Qian B, Zang X, Liu X.: Effects of bee pollen on lipid peroxides and immune response in aging and malnourished mice.
 Zhongguo Zhong Yao Za Zhi 1990;15(5):301-3, 319.

 However, I'm afraid that what applies to mice does not necessarily apply to humans - if it were the case, there'd be no trials on humans at all for medicines.
-As is, 92% of new drugs successful in animal studies go on to fail in clinical trials on humans, sometimes injuring or killing volunteers and patients (Source: Safer Medicines Org).
+As it is, 92% of new drugs successful in animal studies go on to fail in clinical trials on humans, sometimes injuring or killing volunteers and patients (Source: Safer Medicines Org).

 Since when did we go around eating things just because another creature eats them?
 I mean, think about what flies eat - depending on the species, it's not always nice!

 Bees need pollen and nectar - it's the ideal food that is available to them, and in turn, they pollinate food crops.
 Yes, perhaps bee pollen is good for you, but so are a myriad other commonly available, less expensive foods!